lithnet/access-manager-docs/docs/configuration/Setting-up-authentication-with-ADFS.md

 3. Specify `Lithnet Access Manager` as the display name
 4. Select `AD FS profile`
 5. Skip the encryption certificate step
 6. Check the box to `Enable support for the WS-Federation Passive protocol`.
-Specify the base URL where your Lithnet Access Manager is hosted (eg `https://accessmanager.lithnet.local/`)
+Specify the base URL where your Lithnet Access Manager is hosted (e.g. `https://accessmanager.lithnet.local/`)
 7. Skip the page prompting you to add additional relying party trust identifiers
-8. Optionally, configure multi-factor authentication for the trust, and follow the remaining pages through to completion
+8. Optionally, configure multifactor authentication for the trust, and follow the remaining pages through to completion
 9. Edit the claim rules for the application.
 Add a new issuance transform rule to `Send LDAP attributes as claims`
 10. Set 'Issue UPN' as the claim rule name.
 Select `Active Directory` as the attribute store, `User-Principal-Name` as the `LDAP Attribute` and `UPN` as the outgoing claim type